 The mail program provides a line-oriented editor for composing messages.
-This editor enables you to enter each line of the message, press the Enter key to get a new line, and enter more text.
-You cannot change a line once you have entered it.
+This editor enables you to type each line of the message, press the Enter key to get a new line, and type more text.
+You cannot change a line after you have pressed the Enter key.
 However, before pressing the Enter key, you can change information on that one line by using the Backspace and Delete keys to erase.
 You can also use mail editor subcommands to enter a full-screen editor and change the message.

 The mail editor includes many control subcommands that enable you to perform other operations on a message.
-Each of these subcommands must be entered on a new line and must begin with the special escape character ~ (tilde).
-You can change this escape character to any other character by including the set escape option in your .mailrc file.
+Each of these subcommands must be typed on a new line and must begin with the special escape character.
+By default, the escape character is a tilde ().
+You can change it to any other character by including the set escape option in your .mailrc file.